redis/redis-doc/topics/indexes.md

 The above is called a composed index.
 Its effectiveness depends on the order of the fields and the queries I want to run.
-For example the above index cannot be used efficiently in order to get all the products having a specific prince range regardless of the room number.
+For example the above index cannot be used efficiently in order to get all the products having a specific price range regardless of the room number.
 However I can use the primary key in order to run queries regardless of the prince, like *give me all the products in room 44*.

 Composite indexes are very powerful, and are used in traditional stores in order to optimize complex queries.
-In Redis they could be useful both to perform a very fast in-memory Redis index of something stored into a traditional data store, or in order to directly index Redis data.
+In Redis they could be useful both to implement a very fast in-memory Redis index of something stored into a traditional data store, or in order to directly index Redis data.

 Updating lexicographical indexes